-Previously, Jim served as a Managing Director at Morgan Stanley and a Senior Partner with the Global Business Network (GBN), the world’s leading global scenario planning consultancy which drew from Pierre Wack’s and Royal Dutch/Shell’s scenario planning tradition.
-In both roles, he developed deep expertise in strategic and scenario planning across all industry sectors, complex systems, sustainability, leadership and for social and sustainable impact investing and finance.
-His early career with the Ford Foundation, Boston Consulting Group (BCG) and working with the Clinton Administration provided a broad foundation in new public and civic sector strategy, foresight and innovation approaches, leadership development, social justice and more effectively addressing complex, system leadership issues that cross traditional organizational boundaries.
+Previously, Jim served as a Managing Director at Morgan Stanley in senior leadership roles and as a Senior Partner with the Global Business Network (GBN), where he worked with and learned from the original scenario planning masters Pierre Wack and Napier Collyns.
+In both roles, he developed deep expertise in strategic and scenario planning across all industry sectors, innovative approaches, sustainability, leadership and social impact investing.
+His early career with the Ford Foundation, Boston Consulting Group (BCG) and leading a Clinton Administration White House initiative to create the first sustainable U.S. National Energy Plan provided a broader foundation in cross-sector strategies, public-private partnerships, and more effectively addressing complex, system leadership issues that cross traditional institutional boundaries.

-His most recent work includes helping corporate clients with developing new strategies in automotive, rapid digital technology convergence and acceleration, food and agriculture, energy (both oil & gas and renewables) and healthcare.
-Across all sectors, rapid digital technology is a major driver for most clients.
+His most recent work includes helping corporate clients with developing new strategies in automotive, sustainability, food and agriculture, energy (both oil & gas and renewables) and healthcare.
+Across all sectors, rapid digital acceleration and technology evolution is a major driver today.
 In healthcare, for example, clients are perplexed at how the U.S. healthcare system may evolve in coming years.
-Around complex problems such as climate change and food supplies, he has worked with government and collaborative groups around new innovative approaches for funding for climate resilience.
-With impact and sustainable investing, he has been working with funds, boutiques, advisors and wealth managers on new innovative approaches.
-And, with new start-up companies, such as agriculture, water, energy, biotech and social impact investing, he has been an advisor for capital raising, growth, management teams, leadership and new financing from angel investors, private equity, venture capital and impact wealth advisors.
+For autos, the current industry structure is in flux and will be very different in coming years.
+Around complex problems such as climate change and food supplies, he has worked with governments and collaborative groups around new innovative approaches for climate resilience.
+With impact and sustainable investing, he has been working with funders and advisors on new innovative high impact approaches.
+And, with new start-up companies, whether in agriculture, water, energy, or biotech, he has been an advisor for capital raising, growth, management teams, leadership and new financing from angel investors, private equity, venture capital and impact wealth advisors.